f4ww4z/andilabs.github.io/_posts/2015-01-31-postgis-geodjango-english.markdown

     return JSONResponse(serializer.data)
 {% endhighlight %}

-Well, we could use even more minimalistic approach (and negleting such details like the curvature of the earth, which for small radius nearby quries is really not a big issue) and use an approach like [this demonstrated by me on stackoverflow](http://stackoverflow.com/questions/17682201/how-to-filter-a-django-model-with-latitude-and-longitude-coordinates-that-fall-w/21429344#21429344) that is: filter objects between certain lattitudes and longitudes, which interesections forms a square circumscribed about circle.
-One more thing we then need is to filter out objects inside square and outisde circle (pooint-center > radius), which can be done in Python to avoid further database overload
+Well, we could use an even more minimalistic approach (and neglect details like the curvature of the earth, which for small-radius-nearby quries is really not a big issue) and use an approach like [this demonstrated by me on stackoverflow](http://stackoverflow.com/questions/17682201/how-to-filter-a-django-model-with-latitude-and-longitude-coordinates-that-fall-w/21429344#21429344) that is: filter objects between certain lattitudes and longitudes, the interesection of which forms a square circumscribed about circle.
+One more thing we then need is to filter out objects inside the square and outisde the circle (pooint-center > radius), which can be done in Python to avoid further database overload.

-Writing raw SQL queries isn't to much elegant, and its usage in Django is seen as antipattern.
-Additionally we stick to certain database, and we lose the easiness, given by django's ORM, to switch between different databases.
-On the other hand choice of GeoDjango is also a kind of small limitation, we can choice among following database backends:
+Writing raw SQL queries isn't too elegant, and its usage in Django is seen as an antipattern.
+Additionally we stick to a certain database, and we lose the easiness (given by django's ORM) of switching between different databases.
+On the other hand the choice of GeoDjango is also a kind of small limitation, we can choose among the following database backends:

 * django.contrib.gis.db.backends.postgis,
 * django.contrib.gis.db.backends.mysql,
 * django.contrib.gis.db.backends.oracle,
 * django.contrib.gis.db.backends.spatialite,

-but thanks to choice of GeoDjango we can get rid of writing raw SQL queries, and whats more we get plethora of classes and methods to deal with geospatial data, what will be described bellow.
+but thanks to the choice of GeoDjango we can get rid of writing raw SQL queries, and whats more we get plethora of classes and methods to deal with geospatial data, what will be described bellow.

-Mentioned database backends are supporting the geospatiall functionallity do diffrent extend.
-The comparision of them can be found [here](https://docs.djangoproject.com/en/dev/ref/contrib/gis/db-api/#compatibility-tables).
+Mentioned database backends support the geospatiall functionallity to a diffrent extent.
+Their comparision can be found [here](https://docs.djangoproject.com/en/dev/ref/contrib/gis/db-api/#compatibility-tables).

 **Why PostGIS?**

-Because it offers the most powerfull  functionality for GeoDjango, and is an extension of one of the favourites databases for Django development - postgres.
+Because it offers the most powerfull  functionality for GeoDjango, and is an extension of one of the most popular databases for Django development - postgres.

 GeoDjango - plethora of possibilites
 ------------------------------------

-As said using GeoDjango we get plethora of classes and methods to deal with geospatial data, which I try to briefly discuss here:
+As said, using GeoDjango we get a plethora of classes and methods to deal with geospatial data, which I'll try to briefly discuss here:

 [Geometry Field Types](https://docs.djangoproject.com/en/dev/ref/contrib/gis/model-api/#django.contrib.gis.db.models.GeometryField):